The school holidays are here again, and you’re running out of ideas to keep the kiddos preoccupied.

 40. Go on a lovely picnic

-Whether you’re laying out your picnic blankets in a nearby park or just from your backyard, you’re sure to have a wonderful time with the family.
+Whether you’re laying out your picnic blankets in a nearby park or just in your backyard, you’re sure to have a wonderful time!
+You can even pack up a picnic basket with your kids’ favourite snacks and juice boxes as you enjoy a laidback afternoon with the family.

 With a bit of inspiration and creativity, you can keep the whole family entertained and make quality time more meaningful than ever.
 Have fun!